GiftXXVI/FSND_trivia/backend/README.md

 #### General

 This endpoint is used to retrieve a list of questions under a specified category.

-It has an optional `page` parameter which can be used to specify the page number.
+It has an optional `page` URL parameter which can be used to specify the page number.

+##### Request Body
+The endpoint expects and empty request body.

+##### Response Body

 The endpoint responds with the complete list of available categories `categories`, the current page size `curr_page_size`, the current category `current_category`, the total number of available pages `num_pages`, the current page number `page_num`, the set of questions `questions`, whether the retrival operation was successful `success` and the total number of questions available under the category `total_questions`.